veb-101/Neural-Networks-from-scratch/README.md

 # Neural Networks from scratch

 This repository is for my own learning purpose.<br>
-The goal is t0 learn how forward as well as backpropagation works in <br>
+The goal is to learn how forward as well as backpropagation works in <br>
 different basic neural network architectures.